 The Group is committed to fair, balanced and performance-based compensation practices that align long-term employee and shareholder interests.

 The objectives of the Group’s compensation policy include attracting and retaining employees, and motivating them to achieve results with integrity and fairness.
 The compensation policy is designed to support a performance culture which fosters teamwork and collaboration.
 Furthermore, it aims to promote effective risk management practices consistent with the Group’s compliance and control framework.
-The compensation policy takes into account the capital position and long-term performance of the Group and balances the fixed and variable compensation components to reflect the value and responsibility of the roles that employees perform.
+The compensation policy takes into account the capital position and long-term performance of the Group and balances the fixed and variable incentive compensation components to reflect the value and responsibility of the roles that employees perform.
 The objectives of the compensation policy are framed to achieve an appropriate balance between the interests of employees and shareholders in order to create sustainable value for the Group.

 Message from Compensation Committee Chairman